evolutics/zero-downtime-deployments-with-podman-docker-or-docker-compose/README.md

 ## Docker Compose

-For a more automatic, declarative workflow, above can be achieved in Compose with the support of [Kerek](https://github.com/evolutics/kerek).
+For a more automatic, declarative workflow, the same demo can be achieved in Docker Compose with the support of [Kerek](https://github.com/evolutics/kerek).

-The Compose file for the demo is this:
+Use this Compose file:

 ```yaml
 # compose.yaml